boost-ext/sml/doc/tutorial.md

 sm.visit_current_states([](auto state) { std::cout << state.c_str() << std::endl; });
 ```

-On top of that, `msm-lite` provides testing facilities to check state machine as a whole.
+On top of that, `SML` provides testing facilities to check state machine as a whole.
 `set_current_states` method is available from `testing::sm` in order to set state machine
 in a requested state.